 How MBA Rankings Work

-Every MBA ranking relies on a survey to gather information and data, but its approach varies depending on what the surveying organization wants to emphasize about an MBA program.
+Many MBA ranking systems rely on surveys to gather information and data, but their approaches vary depending on what the surveying organization wants to emphasize about an MBA program.
 Typically the organization surveys a targeted group of people to develop its ranking.
 That group varies but can include administrators, students, alumni and/or MBA recruiters.
-Some of the surveys are completely subjective, while others combine a variety of subjective criteria with data.
+Some of the surveys are completely subjective, while others may combine a variety of subjective criteria with data.

 Popular MBA Rankings

 U.S. News & World Report publishes an annual list of the best MBA programs.
 It does not survey students or alumni.
 Instead, U.S. News & World Report surveys deans, MBA program directors and corporate recruiters.
 It also measures placement success, GMAT scores, GPA and other factors.
-The breakdown of each school’s score is as follows:

 The Financial Times publishes its MBA list annually.
 Through a survey of alumni, it asseses the career progression of MBA graduates.
 It also surveys the school to analyze the diversity of faculty, students and board members, and the international study experience of MBA students.
 Lastly, it considers faculty research that has been published in business journals and well as schools’ PhD programs.
-The breakdown of each school’s rank is as follows:

 Forbes publishes its list bi-annually, and its MBA ranking is based solely on return on investment.
 It compares the earnings of alumni within their first five years after graduation to their opportunity costs (two years of forgone compensation, tuition and required fees), with adjustments made for the cost of living expenses and required fees.